 Taken together, this approach enables Virta to deliver the high-engagement, personalized care required to reverse type 2 diabetes safely and sustainably in millions of people, each with unique biochemistry, medications, and life circumstances.

-In a landmark two-year study of over 250 patients, Virta demonstrated that people with type 2 diabetes can be taught to sustain adequate carbohydrate restriction to achieve nutritional ketosis, thereby improving their glucose control, decreasing medication use, and allowing clinically relevant weight loss.
+In a landmark study of over 250 patients, Virta demonstrated that people with type 2 diabetes can be taught to sustain adequate carbohydrate restriction to achieve nutritional ketosis, thereby improving their glucose control, decreasing medication use, and allowing clinically relevant weight loss.
 In fact, 87 percent of patients reduced insulin, and 56 percent of patients reduced their HbA1C to below-diabetic levels within 10 weeks of starting Virta.
 The average weight loss at 6 months was 12 percent of starting body weight.
 Furthermore, after 6 months, 89 percent of starting patients were still participating — a retention rate unheard of in lifestyle-changing protocols.

 Learndipity Data Insights, on behalf of Virta Health, gathered data from 1,000 Americans around their opinions and experiences with Type 2 diabetes.
 To achieve a representative sample, Virta’s survey was distributed to all 50 states, to subjects aged 14 to 54, across all genders, income levels, and marital and employment statuses.
 The survey has a margin of error of +/- 3 percent.
 The survey was conducted on September 14, 2017 via a survey platform that delivers and collects survey data via mobile phone.